ruan2ruan/Multi-omics-Analysis-of-KIRC/README.md

 We conducted a comprehensive analysis of multi-omics data with 10 clustering algorithms to reveal the molecular characteristics of KIRC patients and validated the relevant conclusions by single-cell analysis and external data.
 Our findings discovered new KIRC subtypes and may further guide personalized and precision treatments.

-The related file for submission of Xinjia Ruan.
 Author contact information: Xinjia Ruan (ruan.cpu@foxmail.com).
 The file with txt suffix is the necessary data file, and the file with R suffix is R script.